RSSerpent/RSSerpent/docs/contribution/plugin.md

 !!!note
     In `pre-commit` hooks we run [black](https://github.com/psf/black), [isort](https://github.com/pycqa/isort) for source code formatting, [mypy](https://github.com/python/mypy) for type checking, and [flake8](https://github.com/PyCQA/flake8) for linting.
     We also run [**nitpick**](https://github.com/andreoliwa/nitpick), which contains a set of recommended [configurations](https://github.com/RSSerpent/RSSerpent/blob/master/styles/main.toml) for black/isort/mypy/flake8 etc from the upstream.

+!!!warning
+    If no pre-commit hooks are triggered (that's to say, you didn't lines of checks marked with either *Passed* or *Failed*, as shown above) when you do `git commit`, you can manually install the pre-commit hooks with `pre-commit install -t pre-commit -t commit-msg`.